KaushalVasava/DocumentScanner/README.md

-It is a Document scanner android app using ML Kit, Kotlin and Jetpack Compose.
+It is a Document scanner android app using ML Kit Scanner API, Kotlin and Jetpack Compose.

 # Tech Stack
 - Kotlin